PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Network.md

 ![Attachments/Pasted image 20230312223933.png](/img/user/Attachments/Pasted%20image%2020230312223933.png)

 #### Cloud External IP Addresses
-#### Cloud Routes
+#### Cloud Router
-Cloud Router lets other networks and Google VPC, exchange route information over the VPN using the Border Gateway Protocol.
-Using this method, if you add a new subnet to your Google VPC, your on-premises network will automatically get routes to it.
-But using the internet to connect networks isn't always the best option for everyone, either because of security concerns or because of bandwidth reliability.
+- lets other networks and Google VPC, exchange route information over the VPN using the Border Gateway Protocol
+- Using this method, if you add a new subnet to your Google VPC, your on-premises network will automatically get routes to it
+- But using the internet to connect networks isn't always the best option for everyone, either because of security concerns or because of bandwidth reliability
 #### Cloud Firewall Rules
 ## Shared VPC
 - Use IAM roles for delegated administration
+- Required an organization
 - Required roles
 	- Organization Admin
 		- Nominates Shared VPC Admin (compute.xpnAdmin)